Kristina01111000/Drws_site/README.md

 - basically on hold until the email list is ready, that is the next step, we shouldn't meet again until it is set

+- add titles of lessons to the course chats